 The Group Stage: Full Match-by-Match Fixture

-The Group Stage delivers 40 matches across two action-packed weeks.
+The Group Stage of the ICC Men’s T20 World Cup 2026 delivers 40 matches across two action-packed weeks.
 All match timings are listed in IST.

 Week 1: February 7 – February 13